 If you chose to sail with Chimu/Intrepid on the Ocean Endeavour just be sure you are willing to accept some compromises due to the ship…but, then again, remember the price you are paying.
 This expedition experience is not for everyone, but there are those – including me – that will find it just what they are looking for when balancing all of the factors and being honest about what matters for you when considering an Antarctic Experience.

-Interested in a Cruise, Expedition or Land Journey?
+Interested in a Luxury Journey by Cruise, Expedition, or Land?